David Moufang

-David Moufang (born 1966, in Heidelberg, West Germany) is a German ambient techno musician.
+David Moufang (born 1966, in Heidelberg, West Germany) is a German deep house musician.
 He records with his partner, Jonas Grossmann as Deep Space Network project and his solo releases as Move D. His other projects include Earth to Infinity, Reagenz, Koolfang, and Conjoint.

 Biography

 Moufang's early influences were space, technology, and, of course, music.
 After becoming proficient in percussion and guitar, he ventured into the world of early electronic music.
 In 1989, he was introduced to techno; he spent time in clubs that played ambient techno, and before too long ventured out into production and mixing.
 Moufang has continued making music into the present day, releasing a number of albums, EPs, and singles, both under the Deep Space Network Moniker as well as his solo name, Move D.